swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

-Currently both method and `deinit` entry points produce two calls to access the `MainActor.shared.unownedExecutor`, with the second one even using dynamic dispatch.
+Currently both the `foo` and `deinit` entry points produce two calls to access the `MainActor.shared.unownedExecutor`, with the second one even using dynamic dispatch.
 These two calls could be replaced with a single call to the statically referenced `swift_task_getMainExecutor()`.

 ```llvm